Fender American Professional II Telecaster Deluxe

 The bridge is a shortened version of the vintage telecaster bridge.
 The brass saddles provide plenty of sustain.
 You cannot intonate each string individually, but this will only be an issue if you want to use really thick gauge strings.

 The most unique feature of this guitar are the V-Mod II DoubleTap pickups.
 They are a bit wider than a typical humbucker, producing a fuller sound that responds well to picking dynamics.
-The single-coil mode of these pickups retains the same volume as the full humbuckers – a common complaint with other pickups.
+The single-coil mode of these pickups retains the same volume as the full humbuckers – addressing a common complaint with other pickups.

 Fender make some of the most practical hard shell cases on the market.
 They are light, very durable and have TSA locks for touring musicians.